PayHelper/payments-hub/docs/source/includes/api/_checkouts.md

 ### Returns

-Returns an empty response if checkout payment capture succeeded.
+Returns an empty response with status code 302 if checkout payment capture succeeded.
 Returns an error if complete can not be done.